asengupta/avishek.net/_posts/2021-04-11-dot-product-algebraic-geometric-equivalence.md

 So, the above proof was somewhat circuitous, going through proving the Rule of Cosines.
 I'd like to sketch out a shorter, hopefully slightly more intuitive proof, that does not take thses many steps.

+I've redrawn the same diagram as above for reference, and emphasised the vector nature of the objects we are dealing with.
+All other labelling remains the same.

 ![Dot Product Proof through Choice of Basis](/assets/images/dot-product-proof-selection-of-basis.jpg)

 We start with the same identities, namely: